 If the eyelids, especially the lower eyelid, is too loose or turned outward (ectropion), tears can’t be held effectively in the pocket between the lower eyelid and the eye (the inferior sulcus) and thus pour down the face.

 III.
 TEAR OVER PRODUCTION

 People often complain of “tearing” when what they really mean is their vision is “smeared” or “swimmy” as though they are underwater.
-This is frequently caused by a thick oil slick in the tear film, the result of posterior lid margin disease blepharitis, also called meibomitis.
+This is frequently caused by a thick oil slick in the tear film, which is the result of posterior lid margin disease, called blepharitis or meibomitis.